michruggeri/Tools/README.md

 Takes an electronic density file in xsf format (for vesta, xcrysden) and shifts the electron density and the atomic positions by an arbitrary vector (in three dimensions, with periodic boundary conditions).

 ## qmcpack\_input\_generator.py
 A GUI (made with tkinter) to generate basic input files with QMCPack.
-Please check [QMCPack's documentation](https://qmcpack.readthedocs.io/en/develop/index.html) to add other options!
+Please check [QMCPack's documentation](https://qmcpack.readthedocs.io/en/develop/index.html) to see the meaning of the entries, and other keywords to may be needed in your input files.

 ## babanuki.py
 A simple baba-nuki/old maid game (see [Wikipedia](https://en.wikipedia.org/wiki/Old_maid_(card_game)) for more information).